mnclogenai/clogenai_academy_data_eng_training/README.md

 2. Review the weekly session notes in order
 3. Practice with the provided code examples
 4. Complete hands-on exercises using the sample datasets
+5. Use the tech guides for comprehensive implementation reference

 ## Prerequisites
 - Basic Python programming knowledge